About the Translational Biomedical Science Program

 Skill-building Workshops and Seminars

-The University of Rochester Clinical and Translational Science Institute has developed a series of skill-building workshops and seminars that bring together scholars and trainees in many training programs.
-These opportunities provide hands-on training and practical knowledge necessary to carry out a successful research program, and also create a community of scholars devoted to translational science.
+These opportunities provide hands-on training and practical knowledge necessary to carry out a successful research program, and also to create a community of scholars devoted to translational science.

-The qualifying examination at the end of the fourth semester (or with committee permission by the end of the fifth semester) consists of an oral examination by the student’s advisory committee / mentoring committee, composed of co-advisors (Clinical Translational Investigator and a Basic Science Investigator appropriate to the research area) and two additional faculty members from different disciplines relevant to translational research.
+The qualifying examination at the end of the fourth semester (or with committee permission by the end of the fifth semester) consists of an oral examination by the student’s advisory committee / mentoring committee, composed of co-advisors (a Clinical Translational Investigator and a Basic Science Investigator appropriate to the research area) and two additional faculty members from different disciplines relevant to translational research.
 The examination is based on a written proposal reflecting the chosen research project and will emphasize ability to utilize information to analyze and offer solutions to problems, and propose unique directions for future research.
 No comprehensive examination of formal coursework is intended, however, adequacy of knowledge and appreciation are assessed.
-The qualifying examination is chaired by the TBS Program Director or another TBS mentoring faculty member so appointed to represent the University Dean of Graduate Studies.

 For more information and details on how to apply please visit the Office for Graduate Education and Postdoctoral Affairs.